Environmental Health and Safety trainings are listed below by content area.

 Select Electrical Safety courses are formally required by regulations or NC State policies.

 This course is required for all personnel who work on exposed electrical circuitry that is greater than or equal to 600 volts (AC or DC).
-Personnel who work with communication circuits and DC circuits with a fault current limited to 5 mA (if the energy is less than 10 joules) or less are exempt from this requirement.
-Employees who perform safety watch duties must also take this class.
 Contact EHS for class information.

 Electrical Safety for Non-Qualified Employees

 This course is required for all employees who are not qualified electrical workers but face a risk of electric shock that is not reduced to a safe level by the electrical installation requirements.
-For example, if an employee works near exposed energized electrical conductors in equipment or distribution systems such as open junction boxes, then he or she faces a risk of electric shock and needs this training.
-Typical attendees include mechanics, painters, carpenters, equipment operators, and their direct supervisors.
 Contact EHS for class information.

 Electrical Safety, Low and High-Voltage